guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 *   Data capable USB cable

+This fork concentrates on IR translation to Xgimi Titan Noir bluetooth.
+Home Assistant usage is not documented here.
+However, _Home Assistant_ integration capability has been preserved.
+See mrmachine's original github for _Home Assistant_ related information.

+Turning on the Xgimi Titan Noir projector requires use of the original Xgimi remote wake token.
+This translator ESP32 board can acquire the token by sniffing your original remote.

+Optionally, you can performa a more tedious, manual capture of your remote's wake token.
+Then, process that hexadecimal sequence into a secrets.yaml file.
+It is much easier to skip that process and let the translator ESP32 sniff and capture the wake token itself.

 ## What You Will Accomplish
 Getting the translator to work requires you to...

-* Choose IR mapping to translate
+* Choose which IR code setto translate
 * Obtain ESP32 board and IR sensor to be this translator
-* Choose Name of the translator
 * Assemble ESP32 board and IR sensor
 * Create a copy of make-esp32-TEMPLATE.yaml
 * Rename it something like make-my-spec-board.yaml
 * Edit make-my-spec-board.yaml to specify name for your remote, which ESP32 board you are using, and which IR translation map.
 * Create compiler evironment
-* Compile your new ESP32 firmware and send it to your ESP32 board.
+* Compile your new ESP32 firmware and flash it to your ESP32 board.
 * Set up your universal remote to use the IR mapped codes.